Freestyle scootering

 Freestyle scootering (also known as scootering or scooter riding) is an extreme sport that involves using kick scooters to perform freestyle tricks.
 This is done mainly in skateparks but also in urban environments on obstacles such as stairs, hand rails and curbs.
 Freestyle scootering gained popularity following the Razor craze in the early 2000s after the invention of the foldable aluminium scooter by Micro Mobility Systems in 1999.
-Since then the construction of pro scooters have progressed immensely, making it a big business with many brands solely focusing on creating trick scooters world wide.
+Since then the construction of pro scooters have progressed immensely, making it a big business with many brands solely focusing on creating trick scooters worldwide.

 Early years

 After the first version of the foldable kick scooter, invented by Swiss banker Wim Ouboter (founder of Micro-Mobility Switzerland), hit the market in 1999, scooters became extremely popular amongst kids worldwide.
 Micro was the first to produce and sell these scooters.
 Shortly after, Micro licensed their new invention to JD Sports who would go on to sell the scooter under the name Razor in the United States and under the name JD Bug in parts of Europe.
 Razor USA alone sold five million scooters in 2000, which was estimated to be around 65% of the market at the time.

 The invention of the foldable scooter was made with easy transportation in mind, however, some people with roots in skateboarding and BMX quickly realized the potential of using scooters to perform tricks in skateparks.

 Razor Scooters was the first company to form a legitimate team of scooter riders, including some of the best riders from the United States in the early 2000s.
 This team included riders such as Josh Toy, John Radtke and KC Corning.
 Videos like Razor Evolution (2000) and the RVM series (Razor Scooters Video Magazine) helped grow the interest in freestyle scootering, as a copy of RVM1 was included in the box with the first Razor A-model scooters.
 The popularity of the Razor scooter also resulted in the release of the video game Razor Freestyle Scooter (2000).

 Since the sport's inception in 1999, stunt scooters have significantly evolved.
 As the sport progresses, businesses and systems have been created to support the growth of the scootering community.
-An example of an early support system is the Scooter Resource (SR) forum founded by Andrew Broussard in 2003, which helped grow the scootering community by connecting people interested in scootering across the world.
+An example of an early support system is the Scooter Resource (SR) forum founded by Andrew Broussard (also the CEO and founder of proto pro scooters) in 2003, which helped grow the scootering community by connecting people interested in scootering across the world.
 A similar forum for the French scooter community, Trotirider, was created by Fabian Delos around the same time.
 As scootering became more popular, there was a demand for stronger aftermarket parts and for scooter shops to carry those parts.

 The first ever scooter competition was held in Montreux, Switzerland in 2005.